Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Framework for Measuring Redundancy

 \subsection{Definitions of Redundancy}

+Intuitively, a neural network component is a candidate for pruning when it becomes redundant.
+A layer is redundant if it acts as an identity function, whereas tokens are redundant if their representations encode duplicate information.
+In practice, this redundancy is often detected by measuring the cosine distance between activations.

-Redundancy, in this setting, quantifies how little the current hidden state has changed relative to the previous one.
-A simple and accessible way to capture redundancy between layers is to measure the similarity of hidden states using an average (cosine) distance.
-We refer to this as geometric redundancy. \begin{defn}[Geometric $\epsilon$-redundancy] Let $\rho: \mathcal{X}\times \mathcal{X} \to [0,\infty)$ be a symmetric function (e.g. cosine distance or a metric).
-Then given random variables $\prev, \curr$ and $\epsilon > 0$, geometric $\epsilon$-redundancy (or geometric redundancy) is $\E[\rho(\prev, \curr)] < \epsilon$. \end{defn} We similarly define proximal redundancy as being when layers are close together with high probability. \begin{defn}[$t$-proximal with probability $1-\epsilon$; Proximal Redundancy] Let $\rho: \mathcal{X}\times \mathcal{X} \to [0,\infty)$ be a symmetric function (e.g. cosine distance or a metric), $t$ be some threshold value, and $\epsilon>0$.
-Then random variables $\prev, \curr$ are $t$-proximal with probability $1-\epsilon$ (or proximally redundant) if $\P[\rho(\curr, \prev) < t] >1- \epsilon$. \end{defn} While geometric and proximal redundancy capture semantic similarity, they do not offer much operational meaning or describe the actual redundancy between layers.
-To rigorously define redundancy between layers, we propose these additional notions of redundancy.
+To provide a unified framework for analyzing both layer and token pruning, we abstract these activations as random variables (RVs).
+With this formalization, we can rigorously capture the redundancy between two components using the expected cosine distance between their corresponding RVs.
+We refer to this metric as geometric redundancy. \begin{defn}[Geometric redundancy] Let $\rho: \mathcal{X}\times \mathcal{X} \to [0,\infty)$ be a symmetric function (e.g. cosine distance or a metric).
+Then given random variables $\prev, \curr$ and $\epsilon > 0$, geometric $\epsilon$-redundancy (or geometric redundancy) is $\E[\rho(\prev, \curr)] < \epsilon$. \end{defn} We similarly define proximal redundancy as being when two RVs are close together with high probability. \begin{defn}[Proximal Redundancy] Let $\rho: \mathcal{X}\times \mathcal{X} \to [0,\infty)$ be a symmetric function (e.g. cosine distance or a metric), $t$ be some threshold value, and $\epsilon>0$.
+Then random variables $\prev, \curr$ are $t$-proximal with probability $1-\epsilon$ (or proximally redundant) if $\P[\rho(\curr, \prev) < t] \geq 1- \epsilon$. \end{defn}

+These measures capture how much the layer/token representation has changed.
+However, a small change in representation does not guarantee a small change in downstream performance or a large statistical connection between the two RVs.
+To address this, we introduce operational notions of redundancy that measure how much the output is affected.
+Specifically, we define functional redundancy (does downstream performance change?) and informational redundancy (is new information added?).